University-of-Strathclyde-LTE-Team/moodle-local_nagios/README.md

 ## Permission requirements

 1. The Nagios plugin calls the script /cli/check.php in the Moodle plugin.
 This means that the user account Nagios is running under *must* have write access to the Moodle data directory, otherwise all checks will result in an error message.
-2. If the user account Nagios is running under has to use sudo to call the PHP executable, this must be configured in the $PHP_COMMAND variable in the check_moodle script.
+2. If the user account Nagios is running under has to use sudo to call the PHP executable, this must be configured in the shebang line in the check_moodle script.
 The sudo access for the account must also be configured to be able to run the PHP executable without being challenged for a password.

 ## Service API